NOTES

 Soln:

-If the reflected ray is at the angle of 90to the incident ray, then the angle of incidence is 45o.
+If the reflected ray is at the angle of 90o to the incident ray, then the angle of incidence is 45o.
 According to the law of reflection, the angle of incidence and the angle of reflection are equal.
 Therefore, the angle of incidence and the angle of reflection both are 90/2=45o.

 14. How many images of a candle will be formed if it is placed between two parallel plane mirrors separated by 40 cm?